 We don’t use articles in front of small islands.
 Instead, but we do use them in front of big islands or groups of islands.

 - Capri (small island)

 - Malta (small island)

 - La Sicilia (big island)

 - Le Canarie (the Canary Islands)

 When definite articles are used in Italian but NOT in English

-Unlike English, we use articles with possessive adjectives:
+Unlike in English, we use articles with possessive adjectives:

 - la mia famiglia – my family